Therapists vs. Psychiatrists

 Psychologists

 As doctors, psychiatrists can command significantly higher salaries.
-The average annual wage for psychiatrists in 2022 was $247,350, according to the BLS.
+The median annual wage for psychiatrists in 2024 was $239,200 or more, according to the BLS.

 Therapist vs. Psychiatrist Checklist